Hunt for buried survivors after Indonesia quake kills 162

 Nunung, a 37-year-old woman who like many Indonesians goes by one name, had pulled herself and her 12-year-old son out of the rubble of their collapsed home.

-"I screamed for help for nobody came to help us, I had to free ourselves by digging," she told AFP from the shelter, her face covered in dry blood.
+"I had to free ourselves by digging.
+Nothing is left, there is nothing I could save," she told AFP from the shelter, her face covered in dried blood.

-"Nothing is left, there is nothing I could save but the clothes on our back."

-The devastation caused by the quake was made worse by a wave of 62 smaller aftershocks -- with magnitudes ranging from 1.8 to 4 -- that kept shaking Cianjur, a town of about 175,000 people.
+The devastation caused by the quake was made worse by a wave of 62 smaller aftershocks -- with magnitudes ranging from 1.8 to 4 -- that relentlessly shook Cianjur, a town of about 175,000 people.

-Leaders from France and Canada offered their condolences on Monday evening but Indonesia President Joko Widodo is yet to respond.
+Australian Prime Minister Anthony Albanese on Tuesday joined Canadian and French leaders Tuesday in offering their condolences.

 Indonesia experiences frequent seismic and volcanic activity due to its position on the Pacific "Ring of Fire", where tectonic plates collide.